Scama99/Scama99/README.md

 ![Me for github](https://user-images.githubusercontent.com/117554261/272688290-b7b2a65d-4dbe-46df-bae4-845c26b6fd2c.png)

-I'm a Physics graduate student specializing in Data Science and Artificial Intelligence, who has developed a strong interest in programming.
+I'm a Physics graduate student currently specializing in Data Science and Artificial Intelligence, who has developed a strong interest in programming.
 I'm looking for opportunities to integrate both my professional education and my technical IT knowledge.

 ``` py
 Programing = {